theoutsider24/musicc/CONTRIBUTING.md

 # Code contributions

 Please look at the [roadmap](docs/Roadmap.md), or drop us an email, before starting work on a new contribution.

+Getting started with the source code is covered in the [developer setup guide](docs/developer_setup.md).

 # Contribution mechanics